 Some would argue that Walter White is one of the greatest television characters of all time…and we would have to agree.
 The show’s lead, Bryan Cranston, won four primetime Emmy’s for his role as Walt and the series goes down in history as a favorite of critics and viewers alike.
 Audiences were captivated with Cranston’s polarizing performance along with Walt’s transformation from chemistry teacher to callous criminal.
 And trust us – the fanfare associated with Breaking Bad is unlike any other.
 In the years since the show has concluded thousands of Breaking Bad enthusiasts still make the trip to Walt’s hometown of Albuquerque New Mexico to see the famed Walter White house, the infamous carwash where he worked and the iconic “Better Call Saul” lawyer’s office that he frequented.
-If you want to know everything about the Breaking Bad house and all of Walt’s hometown spots, then you’ve come to the right place.
+In fact, one of the most asked questions on Velvet Ropes is ‘where does Walter White live?’
+If you want to know everything about the Breaking Bad house location, including the Walter White house address, and all of Walt’s hometown spots, then you’ve come to the right place.

 Walter White House

+So, where does Walter White live?
 While most television shows use elaborate sets and mock-up homes for filming, Walter White’s house in Breaking Bad is all real.
 Located in Albuquerque just like in the show, the home is privately owned by a couple who have lived there for over forty years.
 They allowed production to rent the property for filming purposes but what they never expected was for it to turn into such a popular tourist attraction.
 Walter White address on the show may have been 308 Negra Arroyo Lane but that location doesn’t really exist.
-The actual Breaking Bad house address is 3828 Piermont Drive in…you guessed it: Albuquerque.
+The actual Breaking Bad house address is 3828 Piermont Drive, Albuquerque NM.

 Where Was Breaking Bad Filmed?